114. The Principles of Identifying Evil Spirits That Beguile Man

 Excerpted from “The Mystery of the Incarnation (1)” in The Word Appears in the Flesh

 When people have some understanding of God, they can willingly suffer for Him and devote their lives to Him.
 However, Satan is still in control of the weaknesses within them, and can still cause them to suffer.
 Evil spirits can still work in people, interfering with them and causing them to be in a confused state of mind, to take leave of their senses, to feel ill at ease, and to be disturbed in every respect.
 There are things of the mind or soul in people that can still be controlled and manipulated by Satan.
 This is why you fall ill and become troubled, and it is possible for you to commit suicide, and at times you also feel that the world is desolate or that life has no meaning.
 In other words, these human sufferings are still under Satan’s command; they comprise one of man’s fatal weaknesses.
 Satan is still able to use those things that it has corrupted and trampled; they are weapons Satan can use against humanity. … Evil spirits latch onto every opportunity to do their work; they can speak to you from within or whisper into your ear, or they can throw your thoughts and mind into disarray.
 They can even suppress the Holy Spirit’s touch so that you cannot feel it.
 After that, they begin to interfere with you by confusing your thinking and addling your brain, leaving you restless and unhinged.
 Such is the work that evil spirits do on people.
 If they cannot discern it, then they will find themselves in great danger.

-Excerpted from “The Significance of God’s Tasting of Worldly Suffering” in Records of Christ’s Talks
+Excerpted from “The Significance of God’s Tasting of Worldly Suffering” in Records of Talks of Christ of the Last Days

 Sermon and Fellowship Excerpts for Reference: